OpenSextant/Xponents/doc/README_Xlayer_REST.md

 from opensextant.xlayer import XlayerClient client = XlayerClient(url)
-results  = client.process(.....)
+result  = client.process(.....)

-/* results is a simple array of dict.
+# result is a simple array of dict.
- * Later versions may have a convenience method that transforms raw dictionaries into Python API classes
+# Later versions may have a convenience method that transforms raw dictionaries into API classes
- * In Python, opensextant.Data classes are not complete and conssitent with their Java counterparts.
+# opensextant.Data python classes are not complete and consistent with their Java counterparts.
- */

 ```

 Health Check